Seydabomb/JS-Frameworks-Assignment-Set-2/README.md

 ## Section 10

 Created an "Elegant Context" shopping app
+(Getting rid of prop drilling using the context api from React) (Also used the reducer function from React)

 - You can add products to the shopping cart
+- You can edit the quantity in the cart
+- You can remove the product in the cart
+- "Checkout" just closes the cart in this demo

 ## Section 11